 Understanding map

-27 March 2016One important function in functional programming is the map
+27 March 2016One important function in functional programming is the map function.
+When I learned F# I must

 admit that I had some problems first, understanding it.
 The problem was, I already knew the map